Learn how to get multi-policy discounts by bundling your renters and auto insurance policies.

-If not, you do now.
-Bundling insurance policies means buying more than one policy, like auto and home insurance, from the same company.
-It’s an easy way to lower your rates.
-It’s like a bulk buy discount.
+Bundling insurance policies means buying more than one policy, like auto and renters insurance, from the same company.
+It’s an easy way to lower your rates, as insurers offer discounts for bundling.

-In other words, bundling won’t always be your cheapest option, even with the discount.
-Consider this hypothetical: you’re going to bundle car and renters insurance with one company.
+Imagine you’re going to bundle car and renters insurance with one company.
 The auto policy costs $100 per month, and the renters policy costs $30 per month.
-Your insurer offers you a 10 percent bundling discount.
+Your insurer offers you a 10% bundling discount.
 Instead of paying $130 per month, you’ll pay $117 per month if you bundle.

 But what if another company sells a similar auto policy for $80 per month?
 Even if you add on the full $30 a month for the renters policy, you’re paying $110 total without bundling.
 That’s less than the original $117 with bundling.